app-generator/sample-tailwind-landing-page/README.md

 All the sample code for the written blog article [Everything Important About Tailwind CSS](https://#) - Provided by `AppSeed`.

-The article explains how to use Bootstrap 5 by building a landing page and also a dashboard layout.
-The website will be built with Bootstrap 5 using HTML and CSS.
+The article explains how to use Tailwind CSS by building a landing page and also a dashboard layout.
+The website will be built with Tailwind CSS using HTML.

 - [Tailwind CSS Landing Page](https://#) - Preview